Divider

 When is Bluebell Railway open?

+Bluebell Railway runs regular train services throughout the year, including dining trains and special event days.
+See our timetables for the latest running times.
 Even when we are not running trains, our Bluebell Gifts & Models shop at Sheffield Park Station is open on selected days.
-Please visit our Today at the Railway page for opening times.
+Please note there is no charge for platform entry when trains are not running.

 What is the difference between First and Third class tickets?

+Some of our visitors prefer to pay a little more to travel in greater comfort and seclusion, and we have some beautifully restored first class carriages.
+These carriages have plusher and more luxurious seating.
 In the 19th century there were 1st, 2nd and 3rd class carriages (and even 4th-class at one time).
 The railway companies simplified things by abolishing second class (except on some special trains, such as international trains to the continent).
 In 1956 Third Class was re-named “Second”, and is now known as “Standard” Class on the national rail network.
 We continue to use the old description, since it matches the way the coaches are restored to their original condition.

-How much does it cost to travel on the Bluebell Railway and do I need to pay to visit the platform only?
+How much does it cost to travel on The Bluebell Railway and do I need to pay to visit the platform only?

+Our fares vary according to the service, and there may be extra charges for special event days.
+Please visit our fares page to find out more.
+We also offer family tickets, and BRPS members can take advantage of special discounts.
 You can buy a platform only tickets to visit the attractions when trains are running – please visit our fares page for current prices.
 There is no charge for platform entry on non-service days.

 Can I buy my ticket in advance?